yurisokolovicz/yurisokolovicz/README.md

 Hi 👋 My name is Yuri
 ==========================

-Due to several years in contact with exact sciences, I have developed the ability learn fast, solve problems.
+Due to several years in contact with exact sciences, I have developed the ability to learn fast, solve problems.
 I have excellent skills in communication, presentation and publication of results in cientific journals.

 * 🌍 I'm based in Rio de Grande do Sul, Brazil
 * ✉️ You can contact me at yurisokolovicz@gmail.com
 * ⚡ My web page is: www.yurisokolovicz.com
 * ⭐ English speaker
 * 🧠 I'm learning Advanced Javascript, CSS and Web Design.
+* ✈️ Totally adapted to living in another: 1 year working in France and 2 in Italy.

 Don't be afraid of the man who knows a thousand languages, be afraid of the man who has trained the same language a thousand times.
 JS is true power.